Achievable logoAchievable logo

 Long QT syndrome

-A corrected QT interval or QTc > 450 milliseconds, notched or biphasic T waves along with history of syncopes is highly suggestive of long QT syndrome.
+A corrected QT interval or QTc > 450 milliseconds, notched or biphasic T waves, along with a history of syncopes is highly suggestive of long QT syndrome.
 There is a high risk of Torsades de pointes, ventricular fibrillation and sudden death.
-Exercise, emotional or auditory stimuli or even sleep may trigger arrhythmias in long QT syndrome.
+Exercise, emotional or auditory stimuli, or even sleep may trigger arrhythmias in long QT syndrome.

 Acquired QT prolongation may be seen in AMI, seizures, antipsychotics like chlorpromazine, haloperidol etc, TCAs, antidepressants and electrolyte imbalances.